ascelin/ascelin.github.io/home.md

   overlay_image: /assets/images/rocks-unsplash.jpg

 excerpt: >
-  I acknowledge the people of the Kulin Nations as the Traditional Owners of the land on which I live and work, and pay my respects to their Elders past, present and future.
+  I acknowledge the Boon wurrung and Woi wurrung peoples of the Kulin Nations as the Traditional Owners of the land on which I live and work, and pay my respects to their Elders past, present and future.

 feature_row: